nataliethistime/atomic-lacuna/README.md

 the in-browser client.
 Here's a sneak peak of what it looks like.
 Tadaaa! :dizzy:

-![Atomic Lacuna in action!](https://raw.githubusercontent.com/Vasari/atomic-lacuna/master/public/Screenshot.png) Made with :heart: by Nathan McCallum and contributers under the MIT license! :panda_face:
+![Atomic Lacuna in action!](https://raw.githubusercontent.com/Vasari/atomic-lacuna/master/public/Screenshot.png)

 Badges! :beginner:
 =======